DONATE NOW

 Will I have to report that the funding was used in the way reported in the application?
 Will my organization be penalized if we use the funding for a different area?

-• No. No reporting will be required for this grant.
-Grants are unrestricted, and recipient organizations should use the grant dollars as they see fit.
+• No reporting will be required for this grant.
+Grants are unrestricted, and recipient organizations may use the grant dollars as they see fit.

-Are there any restrictions on what funds can be spent on?
+Are there any restrictions on how funds can be spent?

 • Yes.
 While funds are granted as unrestricted general operating support, and organizations should feel empowered to direct grant dollars as they see fit, the following expenses are not permitted: